1ntEgr8/christmas/README.md

 # What does this tool do?

 This tool provides you with an easy way to send UNIQUE christmas greetings!
-It generates a pixelated Christmas Tree greeting and provides users with a shareable link, which recepients can then claim from Santa.
+It generates a pixelated Christmas Tree greeting and provides users with a shareable link, which recipients can then claim from Santa.
 The best part about this is that each greeting is UNIQUE and is based on a seed value assigned to you.
 Your greeting cannot get more personal than that!

 # How do I use this tool?

 First, you need to place an order to Santa.
-All Santa needs is your name, email, and a recepient list.
-After having placed an order, Santa will provide you with a link which you can then send to your recepients.
-Recepients can then access your check-in link.
+All Santa needs is your name, email, and a recipient list.
+After having placed an order, Santa will provide you with a link which you can then send to your recipients.
+Recipients can then access your check-in link.
 They only have to enter their first name to retrieve their gift.
 It really is that simple!

 # How does the program make the tree?

 I have programmed a Tree Creation algorithm.
 There a couple of things that happen in the background to ensure that your greeting card is unique.
 Once an order is placed, a seed value matrix (which is a list of numbers that map to color combinations for the tree) is created.
-This is used to generate the greeting for your first recepient.
+This is used to generate the greeting for your first recipient.
 Then this matrix is multiplied by a stochastic matrix to get a new matrix (which is, again, a list of numbers that map to color combinations for the tree).
 This is then used to create the next tree.

 ## Obtain the Seed Value Matrix
 ### What is the Seed Value Matrix?